inspiringsource/aws-solutions-architect/docs/Content/Domains.md

 description: Exam weightings and test domains
 ---

-The appendix provides a list of the services that are covered in the exam.
-At the moment its the easiest way to find and browse quickly through the services.
+> The appendix provides a list of the services that are covered in the exam.
+At the moment its the easiest way to find and browse quickly through the content.

-Please note this web site is
-<p align="center">🚧 Under Construction 🚧</p>
+> Find an error or have a suggestion?
+Please [open an issue](https://github.com/inspiringsource/aws-solutions-architect/issues/new).
+You can also edit the page directly on GitHub.
+Thanks!

 ## Features